Update: For 2015 Thai class for Beginners commences on Sunday, 1st March 2015.

 2. Taught by local qualified teacher for beginners

 3. RM30 per month- it is per month and even if participants attend all the 3 classes, the amount is still only RM30.
-Collection of funds goes to printing of training materials and occasional donation support to the temple (since we are using the temple’s facilities to conduct the class).

 My personal experience